cerebro1/cerebro1.github.io/_posts/2022-05-30-outreachy-application-phase.markdown

 date:   2022-05-30 12:50:00 +0530
 categories: jekyll update
 ---
-###TO SUCCEED IN YOUR MISSION, YOU MUST HAVE SINGLE MINDED DEVOTION TO YOUR GOAL
+## TO SUCCEED IN YOUR MISSION, YOU MUST HAVE SINGLE MINDED DEVOTION TO YOUR GOAL
-###                                                            - APJ ABDUL KALAM
+##                                                             - APJ ABDUL KALAM

+Hi everyone, I am Sonali and this page talks about start of my journey with Outreachy.
+You can know more about me and why i applied at Outreachy May 2022 Cohort [here](https://cerebro1.github.io/about/).
+The believe in balance, happiness and inner harmony helped me pull it all together and i will always be grateful to Outreachy for this opportunity.

-This does not come easy when one has a struggling career.
+To have single minded devotion does not come easy when one has a struggling career and filled with self-doubt.
 To be treated differently at various occasions in life, I started doubting my capabilities.

 Certain questions that crossed my mind :

-- Am I eligible ?
+- Am I eligible as this is the first time i will contribute to open source ?

 - What if my application gets rejected ?
 Can I apply again for the next cycle ?